If you have any questions about jury service in Vermont, the Jury Administration Office can help you.

 When entering the courthouse, you will pass through a metal detector or security screening.
 This is a routine procedure.
 Weapons of any sort are not allowed in the courthouse.
 These weapons include firearms, knives, and personal protection sprays.

 A court officer or staff person will direct you where to go within the courthouse.
-You will check in by signing your name on the juror roster.
+Be sure to bring your juror summons with you to the court.
+You will scan it when you arrive to register your attendance.

 The presiding judge and the court clerk will explain your duties as a juror and what the court expects of you.
 This is the time for you to ask questions about jury service or the operation of the court.